Ascent of Matterhorn on 2018-08-21

 The Italian summit was more interesting with the large metal cross near the top, but I made sure we also walked the precarious snowy ridge line to hit the true peak at the Swiss summit.

 I was completely wrecked after the climb both physically and mentally, but still in one piece.
-She showed her teeth, but at least she didn't bite this time.
+The lion showed its teeth, but at least it didn't bite this time.

 Summit number 40 feels good!